Laugh, Laugh: Release and reception

 "Laugh, Laugh" was released in December 1964, seven months after the band's formation.

 In January 1965, the song entered the Billboard Hot 100 at number 96.

 The song remained in the top 40 portion of the chart for eight weeks, peaking at number 15 in February.

 Donahue believed the single would have peaked at number one if the band was on a label with stronger distribution.

 In Canada, the song reached number two on RPM magazine's singles chart.

 As the song climbed the charts, many listeners assumed the Beau Brummels were British, due to the band's name and musical style.

 For their part, Donahue and Mitchell spread rumors that the band was indeed from the UK, and had the band dress in Beatlesque suits.

-"Laugh, Laugh" was the first hit single from a burgeoning San Francisco music scene—including such bands as Jefferson Airplane, the Grateful Dead, We Five, Moby Grape, Quicksilver Messenger Service and Country Joe and the Fish— to respond to the British Invasion.
+"Laugh, Laugh" was one of the first hit single from a burgeoning San Francisco music scene—including such bands as Jefferson Airplane, the Grateful Dead, We Five, Quicksilver Messenger Service and Country Joe and the Fish— to respond to the British Invasion.

 The song is credited as one of the earliest tracks to blend beat music with folk rock, even before the Byrds recorded "Mr. Tambourine Man."

 Chris Hillman, who played bass guitar with the Byrds, saw the Beau Brummels at a Los Angeles concert, and later remarked: "I remember them doing the hit they had, 'Laugh, Laugh.'
 They really sort of answered the Beatles before we did, in that sense."

 However, Byrds singer-guitarist Roger McGuinn claimed "they had a little trouble singing in tune."

 Record World commented on the song's "dynamism" and said that the Beau Brummels "sing and play with a splendid slant toward the contemporary teenage beat."
 The song was one of 10 pop singles named in a January 1966 issue of Billboard which credited the use of harmonica in folk, pop, and rhythm and blues (R&B) music for sparking a harmonica sales boom at record retailers in 1964 and 1965.

 Music critic Dave Marsh selected the song for his 1989 book, The Heart of Rock & Soul: The 1001 Greatest Singles Ever Made.

 William Ruhlmann of Allmusic called it a "pivotal" song with "cleverly arranged harmonies."

 On the other hand, Chris Smith of Stylus Magazine described it as a "mostly colorless, indistinct Beatles rip-off" and "pretty unmemorable."

 In 1994, the Rock and Roll Hall of Fame's curatorial staff, along with rock critics and historians, selected "Laugh, Laugh" for a Hall of Fame exhibit featuring The 500 Songs that Shaped Rock and Roll."